emendir/BrenthyAndWalytis/Brenthy/blockchains/Walytis_Beta/docs/Meaning/IntroductionToWalytis.md

 - interaction with the local operating system (installation, running on startup)
 - automatic updates of itself and Walytis
-- [BrenthyAPI](/Documentation/Brenthy/Technical/BrenthyAPI.md), the API infrastructure which applications use to interact with Walytis
+- [BrenthyAPI](https://github.com/emendir/BrenthyAndWalytis/blob/master/Documentation/Brenthy/Technical/BrenthyAPI.md), the API infrastructure which applications use to interact with Walytis

 Brenthy & Walytis were initially developed as a single project.
 The database-blockchain machinery (Walytis) was split off from the rest (Brenthy) to allow that rest to be used to run other types of blockchains, facilitating blockchain inventors in the development of new kinds of blockchains.
 Now, Brenthy can run other types of blockchains at the same time as Walytis.

-## Walytis' Source Code

-Because Brenthy and Walytis depend on each other, they share the same repository.
-The source code for Walytis is located under [/Brenthy/blockchains/Walytis_Beta](/Brenthy/blockchains/Walytis_Beta/ReadMe.md)